allan-bonadio/squishy_electron_4/bugs.md

 or out depending.
 Matrix of atoms.

-- I think it doesn't converve energy - gotta check this out.
+- I think it doesn't conserve energy - gotta check this out.
 I'm pretty certain it doesn't.
 But now I have FFTs to measure it at least.

 - Is the frame count correct?
 If not, fix it.